geany/www.geany.org/page_content/documentation/faq.md

 	Exec=/bin/sh -c "LANGUAGE=en_IN /usr/bin/geany %F"

-As alternative, one can create a shell script (like in `~/.local/bin/geany`) to override default geany binary.
-As example:
+As alternative, you can create a shell script in any directory in your `$PATH` to override the default `geany` binary.
+As example, one can create a file at `~/.local/bin/geany` (remember to make it executable):

 	#!/bin/sh
 	export LANGUAGE=en_US